 Is a FICO Score the Same as a Credit Score?

-The main difference between FICO scores and credit scores is that FICO credit scores are only offered by the brand FICO, as this particular score relies on FICO’s specific credit scoring model.
-A credit score, on the other hand, is a generic term referring to scores created by any model, as all credit scores are backed by a credit scoring model.
+As we mentioned, the main difference between FICO scores and credit scores is that FICO credit scores are only offered by the brand FICO, as this particular score relies on FICO’s specific credit scoring model.
+A credit score, on the other hand, is a generic term referring to scores created by any credit scoring model.

 Essentially, what many credit scores do is predict how likely someone is to make their debt payments on time.
 FICO scores specifically predict how likely it is that someone will fall 90 days behind on a payment within the next 24 months.
 This credit limit is determined based on a complex algorithm that uses information from credit reports made for each consumer by the three major credit bureaus (Equifax, Experian, and TransUnion).
 FICO occasionally updates how it determines its scores and releases new versions of the FICO Score.